Pangboche Hand: Western discovery and initial theft by Byrne

-Oil businessman and adventurer Tom Slick first heard accounts of the possible existence of a "Yeti hand" held as a ritual artifact in the monastery at Pangboche during one of his first "Abominable Snowman" treks in 1957.
+Oil businessman and adventurer Tom Slick first heard accounts of a "Yeti hand" held as a ritual artifact in the monastery at Pangboche during one of his first "Abominable Snowman" treks in 1957.
 The Slick expeditions were the first to bring photographs of the hand back to the West.

 During later Tom Slick-sponsored expeditions in and around the Himalayas, his associates gathered more information on the "Pangboche hand," and an effort to further examine it was planned.
 In 1959, a member of Slick's expedition that year, Peter Byrne, reportedly stole pieces of the artifact after the monks who owned it refused to allow its removal for study.
 Byrne stated that he was shown what looked to be a large, mummified primate hand.
 Byrne claimed to have replaced the stolen bone fragments with human bones, rewrapping the hand to disguise his theft.

 Byrne smuggled the bones from Nepal into India, after which actor James Stewart allegedly smuggled the hand out of the country in his luggage, bypassing security by hiding it among his wife's undergarments.
 Cryptozoologist Loren Coleman rediscovered this story while writing Tom Slick's biography in the 1980s.
 Coleman confirmed details of the incidents with written materials in the Slick archives, interviews with Byrne, and correspondence with Stewart.
 Byrne later confirmed the Pangboche hand story via a letter from Stewart that Byrne published in a general book on Nepalese wildlife.

 During the highly publicized 1960 World Book expedition, which had many goals including gathering intelligence on Chinese rocket launchings, Sir Edmund Hillary and Marlin Perkins took a sidetrip in Nepal to investigate the hand.
 Hillary was unaware of the possibility that he was looking at a combination of the original material and the human bones placed there by Byrne.
 Hillary determined the artifact was a hoax.